leangjia/blender_docs/manual/modeling/modifiers/generate/bevel.rst

 Segments
    The number of edge loops added along the bevel's face.

-Profile
-   The shape of the bevel, from concave to convex.
-It has no effect if *Segments* is less than 2.
-Material
-   The index of the material slot to use for the bevel.
-   When set to -1, the material of the nearest original face will be used.
+Affect
+   Edges
+      Bevels both edges and vertices.
-Only Vertices
+   Vertices
-   When enabled, only the areas near vertices are beveled, the edges remain unchanged.
+      Only the areas near vertices are beveled, the edges remain unchanged.

    .. figure:: /images/modeling_modifiers_generate_bevel_cubes-vertices-only.png
       :width: 350px

-      Three cubes with 0.1, 0.3 and 0.5 bevel widths, with *Only Vertices* option enabled.
+      Three cubes with 0.1, 0.3 and 0.5 bevel widths, with *Vertices* option selected.

-Clamp Overlap
-   Limits the width of each beveled edge so that edges cannot cause overlapping intersections with other geometry.
-Loop Slide
-   If there are unbeveled edges along with beveled edges into a vertex, the bevel tries to slide along those edges when possible.
-   Turning the option off can lead to more even bevel widths.
-Mark Seams
-   If a seam edge crosses a non-seam one and you bevel all of them, this option will maintain the expected propagation of seams.
-Mark Sharp
-   Similar to Mark Seams, but for sharp edges.
-Harden Normals
-   When enabled, the per-vertex face normals of the bevel faces are adjusted to match the surrounding faces, and the normals of the surrounding faces are not affected.
-   This will keep the surrounding faces flat (if they were before), with the bevel faces shading smoothly into them.
-For this effect to work, you need custom normals data, which requires *Auto Smooth* option to be enabled (see :doc:`Normals </modeling/meshes/editing/mesh/normals>`).

 Limit Method
    Used to control where a bevel is applied to the mesh.